David Coburn (politician): Political career

 In the 2015 general election, Coburn stood for the Falkirk constituency.
-During the campaign, he came out in favour of fracking in the area, in the face of local concerns.
+During the campaign, he came out in favour of Fracking in the area, in the face of local concerns.
 He won 3.0% of the vote.

 UKIP contested the 2016 Scottish Parliament election, standing list-only candidates in the eight electoral regions.
-Coburn, himself, was UKIP's lead candidate for the Highlands and Islands region.During the campaign, Coburn was accused of 'hand-picking' candidates for the different regions.
+Coburn, himself, was UKIP's lead candidate for the Highlands and Islands region.
+During the campaign, Coburn was accused of 'hand-picking' candidates for the different regions.
 He denied this, claiming that UKIP's director, Paul Oakden, would be selecting candidates instead.
 Oakden disputed this, telling members in a leaked email that: "“The NEC, who will ultimately decide the final lists have determined that the UKIP Leader in Scotland should devise a list, including candidate rankings for each region of Scotland.”
-Ultimately, the party was unsuccessful in securing any seats, receiving 2% of list votes in total.In Coburn's own region, UKIP polled 5,344 votes (2.6%), finishing sixth.
+Ultimately, the party was unsuccessful in securing any seats, receiving 2% of list votes in total.
+In Coburn's own region, UKIP polled 5,344 votes (2.6%), finishing sixth.

 In July 2016, Coburn declared his support for Steven Woolfe in UKIP's leadership election to replace Nigel Farage.

 In the 2017 general election, Coburn unsuccessfully ran for Kirkcaldy and Cowdenbeath, securing just 1.2% of the vote and losing his deposit in the race.

 On 7 December 2018, Coburn quit UKIP and became an independent MEP.
 He joined the Brexit Party in February 2019 but did not seek re-election in the 2019 European Parliament election and stood down as an MEP on 1 July 2019 prior to the conclusion of the UK formally withdrawing from the EU.
 Following the 2019 general election, Coburn applied to join the Scottish Conservatives but was rejected on the instruction of party leader Jackson Carlaw.

+Coburn's name appeared in documents presented during the trial of Nathan Gill, former MEP and Brexit Party leader in Wales.
+WhatsApp messages between Gill and suspected Russian security service members show Oleg Voloshyn, a pro-Russian former member of the Ukrainian parliament, discussing money apparently set aside for a person referred to as "David" while he was bribing Gill.
+The messages stated that "David" was a member of the 112 Ukraine editorial board: Coburn was the only known board member of that name.
+Coburn denied he had ever been paid to speak favourably about Russia, and the BBC analysed that it had "not seen evidence" that Coburn had received any bribes.

 Personal life

 Coburn is gay and was UKIP's second openly gay MEP, after Nikki Sinclaire.
 When the results of the 2014 European Parliament elections were declared, his permanent address was listed as Kensington, London.
 During the campaign he lived in a rented property in Edinburgh.

+As of November 2025, Coburn was living in France.